Universal's Endless Summer Resort: Theme

 The theme for Universal's Endless Summer Resort - Surfside Inn and Suites is a surfing lifestyle.
 The lobby features surfboards throughout the lobby, and in the resort's rooms, there is surf themed decor.
-The theme for Universal's Endless Summer Resort - Dockside Inn and suites is a costal retreat.
+The theme for Universal's Endless Summer Resort - Dockside Inn and suites is themed as a coastal retreat.

 Dining

 Surfside Inn and Suites features one food court named Beach Break Cafe with one pool bar named the San Bar.
 Dockside Inn and Suites has a food court named Pier 8 Market with two pool bars, Wave Makers and The Oasis, along with a bar named Sunset Lounge.
-Both hotels have Starbucks.
+Both hotels include a Starbucks.